Why Do We Celebrate President’s Day?

 - City of Loveland offices are open on Presidents’ Day

-- In Fort Collins: In honor of Presidents Day, all City offices will be closed on Monday.
+- In Fort Collins: In honor of Presidents Day, all City offices will be closed Monday, Feb.
+16, 2015.
 The Gardens on Spring Creek will also be closed.
-All other Recreation facilities, Transfort bus service, and library branches will be open following normal schedules.
+Recreation facilities, libraries and Transfort will maintain regular hours.
+Essential services such as fire, police and utilities will continue as usual.

 - In the Poudre School District (Fort Collins): K–12 Students Off/Collaboration Day

-- Weld County School District 6 (Greeley/Evans): Schools and district offices are closed today in observance of Presidents Day.
+- Weld County School District 6 (Greeley/Evans): District Closed

-- The Thompson School District (Loveland/Berthoud): All Schools and offices closed for President’s Day
+- The Thompson School District (Loveland/Berthoud): No School – President’s Day

 If you don’t know about your school, check their website.
 It’s always a good place to start.